MichaelHochriegl/SignalRGen/README.md

 ## Installation

-`SignalRGen` is published as a nuget package, so installation is simple:
+`SignalRGen` is published as a nuget package, you can install it with:
 ```shell
 dotnet add package SignalRGen
 ```

-There are also YOLO packages pushed here on this Github repository.
+There are also YOLO packages pushed here in this GitHub repository.

 ## Setup

-You describe your `SignalR` client with a interface and add the `HubClientAttribute` (this is in the namespace `SignalRGen.Generator`) to it.
+You describe your `SignalR` client with an interface and add the `HubClientAttribute` (this is in the namespace `SignalRGen.Generator`) to it.

 Example:
 ```csharp